 Schools and colleges have an internal deadline in December or early January for reviewing applications in time to submit two finalists to the campus-wide selection process by January 15th.

-The Fall 2021 deadline for nomination is Monday, December 6th
+The deadline for nomination is the first Monday of December.

 The Wallenberg Fellowship Selection Committee will choose three finalists to interview for selecting the Raoul Wallenberg Fellow by the first week in February.
 The Raoul Wallenberg Fellow will be recognized at Honors Convocation in the Winter Term.